ShabGaming/ascota/color_correct/README.md

 - Ensure Node.js 16+ is installed
 - Run `npm install` again if needed
 - Check that port 5173 is available

-### RAW files not processing
-- Install rawpy: `pip install rawpy`
-- Ensure LibRaw is available on your system
-- Use JPEG mode as fallback

 ### Images not loading
 - Verify context paths are correct